shaoyucherish/Project3/README.md

     ##  Max.   :0.5000         Max.   :1.0000               Max.   :208300
     ##

-Then let’s check our response variable `shares`.
-It shows that the mean of `shares` is 3847, standard deviation is 10112, median is 1700, IQR is 2125.
+Then we can check our response variable `shares`.
+It shows that the mean, standard deviation, median, IQR of `shares` as follows.

 ``` r
 #numerical summary for the variable shares